How to build a strong portfolio for graphic design? 9 Inspiring UI Design Portfolios in 2022

 For uniqueness in the portfolio, you must have:

-Personal logo or name on the first page or website
+Personal logo or name on the first page of the website

 Your unique approach to design